jagojar/Apim-Samples/README.md

 4. **Check Python interpreter**: Use `Ctrl+Shift+P` → "Python: Select Interpreter" and choose your `.venv` interpreter.

-For detailed troubleshooting of setup issues, see [Import Troubleshooting Guide](.devcontainer/IMPORT-TROUBLESHOOTING.md).
+For detailed troubleshooting of setup issues, see [Import Troubleshooting Guide][import-troubleshooting].

-📘 **For comprehensive troubleshooting including deployment errors, authentication issues, and more, see our main [Troubleshooting Guide](TROUBLESHOOTING.md).**
+📘 **For comprehensive troubleshooting including deployment errors, authentication issues, and more, see our main [Troubleshooting Guide][troubleshooting].**

 ## 🚀 Running a Sample